Financial Transactions and Reports Analysis Centre of Canada

 Features

-This bulletin will assist businesses subject to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act in better identifying and reporting to FINTRAC financial transactions related to Russia-linked money laundering activities.
+This Special Bulletin supports businesses subject to the Proceeds of Crime (Money Laundering) and Terrorist Financing Act in recognizing financial transactions associated with the laundering of proceeds of crime through the legal profession.